When I got sober on 9/5/16, I didn’t have a support system. Not even AA.

 TIP:

+We cannot logically think our way back to safety.
+We need to feel our way back to it.
 So take some time out everyday, even if it’s just a few minutes to activate your parasympathetic nervous system (rest, digest, restore, heal).
 Deep breathing, yoga, dancing, somatic exercises, gentle movements- anything that makes you feel relaxed and calm.
 It will make a world of a difference in your healing journey.

+So I changed it.
 Instead of, “I can’t drink,” I said, “I choose not to drink because it’s a part of my new health regimen.”
 That simple shift in words made me feel so empowered.
-I believed in myself, at least in terms of knowing I could stay sober.
+It gave me a sense of confidence I rarely ever felt.
+But more than that, it gave me peace from the internal dialogue that always told me I couldn’t do it or I wasn’t good enough.

 I’ll see you soon…in the meantime, love yourself so much that even a Hallmark Christmas movie would be jealous.